rezamt/substrate-poker/ui/README.md

 # Blockchain Poker UI

-Run `./heads-up.sh` for installing dependencies and running two instances of UI which look at each own's node.\
+Run `yarn install` for installing dependencies and then `yarn run dev`.
-(One for Alice and one for Bob)

-After this, open `localhost:8000` and `localhost:8001` with your favorite browser.
+After this, open `localhost:8000` in several tabs (one for each player) with your favorite browser.

-You can check status of launched processes with `./status.sh`.